Health and well-being:

 214-768-3333 to reach SMU

-SMU urges anyone who has been sexually assaulted to obtain medical care and alert police as soon as it is safe to do so . . .
+SMU urges anyone who has experienced sexual assault to obtain medical care and alert police as soon as it is safe to do so . . .

-Campus officials, police and counselors can help, including with pursuing criminal and SMU disciplinary options . . .
+Campus officials, police and counselors can help, including with pursuing criminal and internal grievance options . . .